 Sulphur Mountain Hike (Banff Gondola Hike)

-The Mountain Avenue from Banff leads to the base of the Sulphur Mountain, where the gondola and Sulphur Mountain Hike start.
-The only way up is hiking or gondola; you cannot drive up the Sulphur Mountain.
-However, thereβs an old dirt road on the other side of the Sulphur Mountain, which you can bike up, or so Iβve heard.
+The Mountain Avenue from Banff leads to the base of the Sulphur Mountain, where the Banff Gondola and Sulphur Mountain Hike start.
+The only way up is by hiking or gondola; you cannot bike or drive up the Sulphur Mountain.

-The trailhead to Sulphur Mountain Hike starts at the Upper Hot Springs parking lot (above the Banff Gondola parking lot); it is signed and very well-trodden.
+The official trailhead to Sulphur Mountain Hike (often called Banff Gondola Hike) starts at the Upper Hot Springs parking lot (above the Banff Gondola parking lot), signed and well-trodden.

-A series of several switchbacks will take you up the hill making the elevation gradual and easier.
-The trail itself is pretty boring since youβre in the forest the whole time.
-But on the other hand, youβre getting a good exercise and occasional views of the Rundle Mountain, Spray & Bow Valleys, and Banff.
+Several switchbacks take you up the hill, making the elevation gradual and easier.
+The trail is boring since youβre in the forest the whole time.
+On the other hand, youβre getting good exercise and occasional views of the Rundle Mountain, Spray & Bow Valleys, and Banff.
 The best thing is that you can hike all year round.

-From the terminal, itβs an additional 1 km on a boardwalk to the Cosmic Ray Station on Sansonβs Peak.
+Itβs an additional 1 km from the upper terminal on a boardwalk to the Cosmic Ray Station on Sansonβs Peak.
 Itβs a nice interactive boardwalk on the ridge to the old weather station – Sulphur Mountain view at its best.

 Sulphur Mountain Hike in summer

 During summer, you can refresh at a waterfall, a small scramble about ΒΎ of the way up.
 Be aware that youβre in a bear country.
-Although the trail gets busy during the summer months, you might see a bear walking around.
-As Parks Canada recommends, always carry a bear spray no matter where we go in the Rockies.
+Although the trail gets busy during summer, you might see a bear walking around.
+As Parks Canada recommends, we always carry bear spray no matter where we go in the Rockies.

-In summer, the gondola operates from 8 am to 10:30 pm, so you have an option to hike up and take the gondola down for 30 CAD in 2021 (half the current full price).
-If you want to take the gondola up and hike down, you must purchase a full ticket.
+In summer, the gondola operates daily from 8 am to 10 pm, so you can hike up and take the gondola down for half the price.
+You must purchase a full ticket to take the gondola up and hike down.

 - Spray Valley in summer…